Local/global well-posedness analysis of time-space fractional Schr\"{o}dinger equation on $\mathbb{R}^{d}$: Main Results

 For any $w \in \mathcal{B}_{R}$, we have

 which shows that the operator $\Theta$ maps $\mathcal{B}_{R}$ into itself.

 Moreover, for any $u, w \in \mathcal{B}_{R}$, and noting \textbf{Assumption H2}, we have

-Therefore, by the fixed point theorem, the operator $\Theta$ has a unique fixed point $w$, which is the unique mild solution of the equation \eqref{E.Q.T.F.S.E}. \end{proof} Next, we establish the global well-posedness of mild solutions with respect to equation \eqref{E.Q.T.F.S.E}. \begin{theorem} Let \((p, r, q)\) be an admissible triplet satisfying:
+Therefore, by the fixed point theorem, the operator $\Theta$ has a unique fixed point $w$, which is the unique mild solution of the E.q. \eqref{E.Q.T.F.S.E}. \end{proof} Next, we establish the global well-posedness of mild solutions with respect to E.q. \eqref{E.Q.T.F.S.E}. \begin{theorem} If the \textbf{Assumption H2} is satisfied and let \((p, r, q)\) be an admissible triplet satisfying: